sandboxd

 Concrete scenarios for the personas sandboxd actually fits — and what changes day-one when you adopt it.

-DevOps engineer managing preview environments
+A team lead managing per-branch preview environments

 Use Cases